 FEDERAL THIRD-PARTY EXEMPTION

 The ATIA contains an exemption protecting third-party information in the possession of a government institution from disclosure to requesters.
 The purpose of this exemption, and similar provincial exemptions, is to protect the "informational assets" of businesses or other organizations who provide information to government.
 The exemption under the ATIA is mandatory – if the records at issue fall under the exemption, the institution has no discretion to disclose them, although there is a narrow public interest override under the ATIA where public health, public safety or the protection of the environment are at issue.

 In 2012, the SCC issued its first decision interpreting the third-party exemption under the ATIA: Merck Frosst Canada Ltd. v.
 Canada (Health).
 (See our February 2012 Blakes Bulletin for further details.)
 As a guiding principle in applying the ATIA, the SCC found that government institutions have equally important duties to disclose information that is accessible under the ATIA, and to refuse to disclose confidential information that is exempt.
 The government must take both duties equally seriously.
 The SCC held: "third party confidential commercial information must receive the protection which the Act intends for it."

 For the third-party exemption under the ATIA (section 20(1)) to be met, one of four branches must be satisfied:

-- The record contains third secrets of a third party
+- The record contains trade secrets of a third party

 - The record contains confidential financial, commercial, scientific or technical information that was supplied to the government institution by a third party